 Progress/Results: ONGOING.
-Installations of the towers and sensors at Apalachicola Bluffs and Ravines, Disney Wilderness, and Tiger Creek Preserves were completed in 2022.
+Installations of the towers and sensors at ABRP, DWP, and TCP were completed in 2022.
+The Blowing Rocks Preserve station was completed in 2023.
 The standard suite of FAWN data is available at FAWN - Florida Automated Weather Network (ufl.edu).
-Additional data only collected on the Conservancy's preserves (e.g., KBDI and fuel moisture) is available at https://fawn.ifas.ufl.edu/soil_moisture_dat/.
-The preserve weather stations have been designated as the Bristol (ABRP), Poinciana (DWP), and Tiger Creek (TCP) FAWN stations.
-The station locations at each of the three preserves are shown in Figures 8-10.
-IFAS plans to install a station at BRP in 2023 (Figure 11).
+Additional data only collected on the Conservancy's preserves (e.g., KBDI and fuel moisture) is available at https://fawn.ifas.ufl.edu/soil\moisture\dat/.
+The preserve weather stations have been designated as the Bristol (ABRP), Jupiter (BRP), Poinciana (DWP), and Tiger Creek (TCP) FAWN stations.
+The station locations at each of the three preserves are shown in Figures 10-13.